 His work has earned him an Academy Award nomination for Best Feature Documentary and two PrimeTime Emmy nominations for Outstanding Achievement in Non-Fiction Filmmaking – among many other awards.
 Four of his films have had their world premiere at the Sundance Film Festival and seven of his films have been aired on the acclaimed PBS history series American Experience.

-Stone launching his career in 1987 with the landmark documentary “Radio Bikini”, earning him an Oscar nomination.
+Stone launched his career in 1987 with the landmark documentary “Radio Bikini”, earning him an Oscar nomination.
 His best known work includes “GUERRILLA: The Taking of Patty Hearst” (2004), which premiered at Sundance and went on to become one of the most highly acclaimed theatrical documentaries of the year (it is currently being developed into a Hollywood feature).
-The was followed by the documentary feature “OSWALD’S GHOST” (2007), a unique look at the impact of the JFK assassination on American culture, featuring Norman Mailer.
+This was followed by the documentary feature “OSWALD’S GHOST” (2007), a unique look at the impact of the JFK assassination on American culture, featuring Norman Mailer.
 “EARTH DAYS” (2009), his epic documentary about the history of the environmental movement, premiered as the Closing Night Film at the Sundance Film Festival and was released theatrically to wide critical acclaim.
 It was also the first film ever to have a scheduled interactive screening on FaceBook.

 His most recent feature documentary is “PANDORA’S PROMISE” which premiered at Sundance in 2013, was released theatrically and broadcast on CNN.
 This hotly debated film that makes the environmental case for nuclear energy has taken Stone all over the world and made him a much sought after public speaker on the issues of climate change and public attitudes about energy.
 He recently co-founded the non-profit clean energy advocacy group Energy for Humanity based in London, and is a co-author of the Ecomodernist Manifesto.

-Stone’s work has been screened and won awards at dozens of international film festivals and he has given talks at over 20 universities throughout the United States, Australia and Europe.
+Stone’s work has been screened and won awards at dozens of international film festivals and he has given talks at dozens of universities throughout the United States, Australia and Europe.
 He continues to turn out personally crafted high-end documentaries from his home in New York’s Hudson Valley, where he lives with his wife and two sons.